 As there are clear security boundaries between SharePoint Web Applications it is not possible to exchange files between them.
-If this is required then you will need to use a third party Workflow Activity, use Nintex Workflow or write a little bit of custom code using the Muhimbi Workflow Power Pack.
+If this is required then you will need to use a third party Workflow Activity or use Nintex Workflow.

 Creating dynamic paths / file names